-Brain injuries are very serious.
-If you or a loved one in Macon have a traumatic brain injury (TBI) from an accident you didn’t cause, you have rights.
-Our Macon traumatic brain injury lawyers are here to help.
+Brain injuries are very serious and have the potential to result in long-lasting symptoms, permanent disability, or even death.
+If you or a loved one have a TBI from an accident you didn’t cause, you have rights.
+Discuss your case with an experienced Macon personal injury lawyer from John Foy & Associates.

 How to Prove Fault for a Traumatic Brain Injury

 Your claim must also prove the other party’s fault.
 If you were injured in a car accident, you’ll need to gather evidence from that accident.
+Important evidence includes:

 - Witness statements